-This point of view seeks to define what mobile technology means in a policing context, to outline the next-generation “vision” for changing the way officers work through mobile technology, and to understand how this vision can be achieved.
-We have drawn on insight from the Accenture global police business service, the Accenture Police Center of Excellence, and our mobility technology specialists and have been informed by discussions with senior and operational officers in a number of different police services globally, as well as secondary research.
+This point of view seeks to define what mobile technology means in a police solutions context, to outline the next-generation “vision” for changing the way officers work through mobile technology, and to understand how this vision can be achieved.
+We have drawn on insight from the Accenture global police business service, the Accenture Police Center of Excellence, and our mobility technology specialists and have been informed by discussions with senior and operational officers in a number of different police solutions globally, as well as secondary research.

 In this video filmed at the 2013 International Association of Chiefs of Police (IACP) conference, Police Leaders from around the globe share their insights on how next generation mobility is redefining the way officers use information; making them more effective in fighting crime and serving the public.

 Download Video Transcript [PDF, 175 KB] PDF Help

 The use of mobile technology as a police solution is not new.
 From the first officer radios to the current mobile data terminals and fingerprint devices, police services continue to explore how technology can make them and their police solutions safer and more effective.

 The innovative use of mobile technology empowers officers, engages citizens, optimizes ways of working, and enables analytical outputs to be delivered directly to the officer.
 This improves the service offered and provides new ways of collaboration - all of which ensure the police solution has the capability to provide a holistic “joined-up” service to the public both now and in the future.

 Our key findings are as follows: